fennovj/azure-notes/learning_path/07_storing_data.md

 This is for external third-party applications.
 You can add constraints and time range of access.
 This is for a situation where clients can read/write data to the storage account.
 It's easiest to make the front-end proxy do the authentication and only forward good requests, but it is more scalable to have a separate authentication service, that communicates with both server and client to get/authenticate a key.

+update: There are different kinds of SAS

+- User SAS - give permissions to an Azure AD credential
+- Service SAS - secured with the storage account key.
+Deleates access to a resource
+- Account SAS - secured with the storage account key - you can delegate access to operations that apply at the level of the service, such as Get/Set Service Properties and Get Service Stats operations.
+You can also delegate access to read, write, and delete operations on blob containers, tables, queues, and file shares that are not permitted with a service SAS.

 ### Network access

 By default, storage accounts are public.
 You can additionally restrict them to certain IP ranges or virtual networks.